Aeroluna/LunaCoopMod/README.md

     - Hellbats and Thor heavy air ground weapons can only fire in an arc in front of them while moving.
   - Disadvantage: Hercules are unavailable.
 Turrets are 100% more expensive.

 Allows for fun playstyles like running around with battle mech or flying Wraiths around like Phoenixes.
-The disadvantage is probably not powerful enough to warrent how strong the advantage is.

 - Added Thor's High Impact Payload mode from Versus for single-target long-range damage.
 - Added a launch sound effect when shooting High Impact Payload weapon.